-The EIFO utilized the 2018 version of the ground transportation linear feature (GTLF) database as the baseline inventory of the travel network in the TMA.
-The GTLF geospatial database is the comprehensive baseline inventory of all transportation related routes, both motorized and nonmotorized, that exist on BLM-managed lands (BLM 2012).
-This data was the best available data provided by the BLM at the time of the evaluation.
-The GTLF database was analyzed and refined with input from the BLM Interdisciplinary (ID) Team and public comment.
-Additionally, selected routes were inventoried as part of a 2019 cultural resources survey, which were incorporated into the evaluated route network.
+The EIFO used the 2018 version of the ground transportation linear feature (GTLF) database as the baseline inventory of the travel network in the TMA.
+The GTLF geospatial database is the comprehensive baseline inventory of all transportation related routes, both motorized and non-motorized, that exist on BLM-managed lands (BLM 2012a).
+This was the best available data provided by the BLM at the time of the evaluation.
+The GTLF database was analyzed and refined with input from the Interdisciplinary Team (ID Team) and public comment.
+Additionally, select routes were inventoried as part of a 2019 cultural resources survey, which were incorporated into the evaluated route network.